hyperstack-org/hyperstack/docs/hyper-spec/03-hyperspec-methods-and-features.md

 The `mount` method has a few options.
 In it's simplest form you specify just the name of the component that is already defined in your hyperstack code and it will be mounted.

 You can add parameters that will be passed to the component as in the above example.
 As the above example also shows you can also define code within the block.
+This is just shorthand for defining the code before hand using `on_client`.
 The code does not have to be the component being mounted, but might be just some logic to help with the test.

 In addition `mount` can take any of the options provided to `client_options` (see above.)
 To provide these options, you must provide a (possibly) empty params hash.
 For example:
 ```ruby